romainPrignon/unshell-deno/README.md

 TODO
 ====
 - Deno.env type
-- Deno.Process.status => harden type (signal for example)
+- Deno.ExitCode
+- coverage
 - import dir => not understandable
-- Uncaught Other: Is a directory (os error 21) at DenoError (js/errors.ts:22:5) at maybeError (js/errors.ts:33:12) at maybeThrowError (js/errors.ts:39:15)
+Uncaught Other: Is a directory (os error 21)
+    at DenoError (js/errors.ts:22:5)
+    at maybeError (js/errors.ts:33:12)
+    at maybeThrowError (js/errors.ts:39:15)